MicheleTobias/ava-clusters/README.md

 *code* folder
   - `AVA_Clustering.R` - main analysis code for this paper

+*images* folder - a folder containing images for use in the documentation readme files on this repository

 `LICENSE` - license for the code

 `README.md` - the main informational file for the repository